kachar/yadi/README.md

 ARG NODE_ENV=production
 ENV PATH=/app/node_modules/.bin:$PATH \
     NODE_ENV="$NODE_ENV"

+# We add `curl` so we can do healthchecks with ease
+RUN apk --no-cache add curl

 # Copy only the package and lock files to be ready for installation
 COPY package.json package-lock.json yarn.lock /app/